Susan M. Collins

 Susan M. Collins is the Joan and Sanford Weill Dean of Public Policy and a professor of public policy and economics at the University of Michigan’s Gerald R. Ford School of Public Policy.

-Collins’ area of expertise is international economics, including issues in both macroeconomics and trade.
+Dean Collins is an international economist.
 Her research interests center on determinants of economic growth in developed and developing economies, and issues raised by increasing cross-national economic integration.
 Her work has been published in numerous professional journals.
-Examples include: “Rebalancing the U.S. Economy in a Post-Crisis World,” Asian Development Bank Institute (2010), “Accounting for Growth: Comparing China and India,” Journal of Economic Perspectives (2008), “The Empirics of Growth: An Update,” Brookings Papers on Economic Activity (2003) – co-authored with Barry Bosworth — and “Minority Groups in the Economics Profession,” Journal of Economic Perspectives (2000).
-She edited or co-edited the annual Brookings Trade Forum from 1999 to 2007.
-Recent volumes focus on Foreign Direct Investment (2007), Global Labor Markets?
+Examples include: “Rebalancing the U.S. Economy in a Post-Crisis World” Asian Development Bank Institute (2010), “Accounting for Growth: Comparing China and India,” Journal of Economic Perspectives, (2008), “The Empirics of Growth: An Update,” Brookings Papers on Economic Activity, (2003) – co-authored with Barry Bosworth -- and “Minority Groups in the Economics Profession,” Journal of Economic Perspectives (2000).
+She edited or co-edited the annual Brookings Trade Forum from 1999 to 2007, including Foreign Direct Investment (2007), Global Labor Markets?
 (2006) and Offshoring White-Collar Work (2005).
-She contributed to and co-edited the book The Economy of Puerto Rico – Restoring Growth, (Brookings Institution, 2006).

-Collins is currently also a nonresident senior fellow in the Economic Studies program at Brookings, a research associate at the National Bureau of Economic Research and vice president of the Association for Professional Schools of International Affairs (APSIA).
+Dean Collins is currently also a nonresident senior fellow in the Economic Studies program at Brookings, a member of the Board of Directors of the Federal Reserve Bank of Chicago, a member of the Council on Foreign Relations, a research associate at the National Bureau of Economic Research, and recently completed a two-year term as President of the Association for Professional Schools of International Affairs (APSIA.

 Before coming to Michigan, she held positions as a professor of economics at Georgetown University, an associate professor of economics at Harvard University and a visiting scholar at the International Monetary Fund.
 She served as a senior staff economist on the President’s Council of Economic Advisers during 1989-90.
-Among other activities, she was an elected member of the American Economic Association’s (AEA) Executive Committee during 2005-08 and chaired the AEA Committee on the Status of Minority Groups during 1994-98.
+Among other activities, she served as a member of the American Economic Association’s (AEA) Executive Committee during 2005-08 and chaired the AEA Committee on the Status of Minority Groups during 1994-98.